Cordless Vacuum vs Robot Vacuum

 Cordless Vacuum wins

-Cordless vacuums offer superior cleaning power, versatility across all surfaces and floor levels, and responsive spot-cleaning—making them the more essential tool for most homes.
+Cordless vacuums deliver superior cleaning power, handle diverse surfaces and stairs, and offer flexibility—making them the more essential tool for most homes, while robots are best as a secondary convenience device.

 Cordless Vacuum